backdrop-contrib/bueditor/README.txt

  - new eDefTagger function that toggles(inserts or removes) a predefined tag in the selection.
  - eDefTagDialog accepts a special attribute name, "html", that represents the inner html of the tag.
  - eDefTagDialog accepts "textarea" as a field type.

+6.x-2.x
+ - ability to extend editor instances via post process functions.
+ - proper support for selection handling in Opera
+ - open() method of popups and dialogs now accepts DOM or jQuery objects as content.
+ - new popup markup for better theming.
+ - improved admin interface: drag & drop, visual icon selector.
+ - ability to include library files from different directories.
+ - ability to include custom css files per editor.
+ - import/export complete editor settings, icons, and libraries.
+ - IMCE now opens in an editor pop up.
+ - No need for php buttons to get IMCE URL which is now stored in Drupal.settings.BUE.imceURL(or BUE.imce.url when the default library is used)
+ - new E.prvAjax() method for live previewing html or non-html markup with the help of Ajax Markup module.
+ - new optional library files:
+   - bue.default.js: the old default_buttons_functions.js renamed and rewritten with backward compatibility.
+   - bue.bbcode.js: introduces some methods for BBCode editor(import/bbcode.bueditor.txt).
+   - bue.accessibility.js: enables closing(ESC/ENTER) and link navigation(UP/DOWN) inside popups.
+   - bue.autocomplete.js: enables AC inside textareas for a set of predefined text pairs.
+   - bue.ctrl.js: converts access keys into CTRL shortcuts.
+   - bue.find.js: enables search and replace inside textareas.
+   - bue.history.js: cross-browser undo-redo functionality for textareas.
+   - bue.li.js: auto inserts list items.
+   - bue.tab.js: enables usage of TAB, indent, unindent and auto-indent inside textareas
+   - bue.popup.css: experimental styling of editor popups, targeting browsers that implement CSS3 properties.

 - HOW TO INSTALL: